stevenmichaelthomas/elsie/README.md

 Elsie
 ====

-Elsie is fast, clean frontend to a lovely LCBO API (http://lcboapi.com/) that has no affiliation whatsoever with the LCBO.
+Elsie is fast, clean frontend to a lovely LCBO API (http://lcboapi.com/)

+Elsie has no affiliation with and is not endorsed by the LCBO.

 ## Setup ##